GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-01-spring-exam-jdbc.md

 ## Basic usage of JdbcTemplate

 Using Spring with JDBC gives a lot of flexibility with regards to writing queries and mapping results to generic collections or to custom domain objects.
 Things are made easier by the limited number of query methods (.query, .queryForObject, .queryForMap, .queryForList and .update).
 If you want to iterate over resultsets yourself, you can with ResultSetExtractor.
 Error handling has been thought out well, it seems, with for me a new lesson about using unchecked exceptions.

+Note: JdbcTemplate has an [awful lot of methods](https://docs.spring.io/spring-framework/docs/6.2.x/javadoc-api/org/springframework/jdbc/core/JdbcTemplate.html), including overloaded ones.
+In a test exam I saw a question about the `.execute()` method, this one is not discussed in the video tutorial but is very similar as '.update()` and mainly used for DDL statements.

+_A DDL statement is a Data Definition Language statement — a type of SQL command used to define, modify, or remove database structures, such as tables, columns, indexes, constraints, etc._

 ### Setting things up